rbawden/mt-bigscience/README.md

 ## Citation

-This repository contains codes and outputs to accompany the paper ``Investigating the Translation Performance of a Large Multilingual
+This repository contains codes and outputs to accompany the paper "Investigating the Translation Performance of a Large Multilingual
-Language Model: the Case of BLOOM''.
+Language Model: the Case of BLOOM".
 Please cite the following:

 ```
 @misc{bloom-eval-2023